arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/typeclasses/intro/README.md

 What differentiates FP from OOP is that these interfaces are meant to be implemented *outside* of their types, instead of *by* the types.
 Now, the association is done using generic parametrization rather than subclassing by implementing the interface.
 This has multiple benefits:

-* Typeclasses can be implemented for any class, even those not in the current project
+* Typeclasses can be implemented for any class, even those not in the current project.
-* You can treat typeclass implementations as stateless parameters because they're just a collection of functions
+* You can treat typeclass implementations as stateless parameters because they're just a collection of functions.
 * You can make the extensions provided by a typeclass for the type they're associated with by using functions like `run` and `with`.

 You can read all about how Arrow implements typeclasses in the [glossary]({{ '/docs/patterns/glossary/' | relative_url }}).
-If you'd like to use typeclasses effectively in your client code you can head to the docs entry about [dependency injection]({{ '/docs/patterns/dependency_injection' | relative_url }}).
+If you'd like to use typeclasses effectively in your client code, you can head to the docs entry about [dependency injection]({{ '/docs/patterns/dependency_injection' | relative_url }}).

 #### Example